 ISFiT is short for the “International Student Festival in Trondheim”.
 What the name does not say, is that ISFiT is also the world’s largest international student festival.

 ISFiT is arranged every other year, and each festival has a theme related to social and political topics with international relevance.
-The theme for ISFiT 2015 is Labour, and the festival is held in the city of Trondheim, Norway.
+The festival is held in the city of Trondheim, Norway.
 Here, over 450 students from all over the world gather to attend 17 different workshops and take part in the festivals culture program.
 ISFiT is a non-profit organization and is brought to life with the efforts of more than 400 student volunteers.

 In addition to the workshops, ISFiT highlights the festival theme through a vast cultural program consisting of concerts, plenary sessions, art exhibitions, performing arts and ceremonies.
 The culture program offers an extensive range of events for the visiting participants, but is also available for the population of Trondheim.